Charles de Gaulle Airport to Disneyland Paris: Every Transfer Option Compared (2026 Guide)

 Magical Shuttle (Coach Service)

-Verdict: good for families who'd rather not think about train platforms at all.
+Verdict: suitable for families who prefer not to think at all about train platforms.

 - Pros: direct to Disney hotel doorsteps, generous luggage space, no station navigation